 Minnesota Elections Facts Voter Outreach Materials

-Minnesota voters always cast their vote on paper ballots, but special equipment is often used to count ballots and mark ballots.
+Minnesota voters always cast their vote on paper ballots, but special equipment is used to count ballots and mark ballots.
 Goodhue County currently uses equipment made by Election Systems & Software (ES&S) and Democracy Live.

 All ballot tabulators used in Minnesota are optical scan, so they "read" the ballot and record a vote for each candidate that has their target (usually an oval) filled in on the ballot.
 Goodhue County currently uses the ES&S DS200 to tabulate ballots at polling locations.
 The ES&S DS450 is used at our central location to tabulate Absentee Ballots.